YuzuJS/Noble-Modules/README.md

 Unfortunately, many browsers in use today (the most relevant, perhaps, being Internet Explorer 8 and Safari 5) do not completely support ECMAScript 5.
 And Internet Explorer has always had [a nonstandard script-loading implementation][7];
-even Internet Explorer 10 (platform preview 1) does not not rectify this situation.
+even Internet Explorer 10 (platform preview 1) does not rectify this situation.
 Fortunately, these problems are not insurmountable: the former can be overcome with the [es5-shim][8] library, and the latter by using the included `nobleModulesInIE.js` module provider plug-in described below.